 Questions?
 Contact Matt Metzler at email@example.com or (717) 291-4777.

-Beginning the week of June 4, UGI and its contractors will begin gas main and service replacements on Walnut Street in advance of Spring 2019 paving.
-Walnut Street is scheduled for resurfacing from Plum Street to College Ave in early-2019.
+UGI and its contractors will continue gas main and service replacements on West Walnut Street in advance of Spring 2019 paving.
+Walnut Street is scheduled for resurfacing from Plum Street to College Ave in early- to mid-2019.
 UGI has proposed the following, tentative and approximate schedule for this weather-dependent project:

 Residents with questions or concerns regarding this gas upgrade project are encouraged to contact UGI’s Operations Supervisor Jose Figueroa at (717) 255-1437 or email@example.com.
 Residents are advised to follow all posted No Parking signs and exercise caution during the work.
 Lane restrictions will be widespread during this project and motorists are advised to follow alternate routes when appropriate.

-Later this summer, the City of Lancaster will begin a Green Infrastructure, Water Main Replacement, and Resurfacing project on Walnut (between Duke and Prince).
-That work will begin in late-June and will last for the remainder of the 2018 construction season.
-The roadway will be reconstructed from Market Street to Prince Street due to washboarding and undulating pavement, and may require a brief road closure and detour later this fall.
+Contractors for the City of Lancaster will complete a Green Infrastructure, Water Main Replacement, and Resurfacing project on Walnut (between Duke and Prince).
+Water Main Replacement is the first phase, and is underway now through approximately mid-October.
+Parking restrictions and temporary lane or roadway closures and detours should be expected during this project.
+The roadway will be reconstructed from Market Street to Prince Street due to washboarding and uneven pavement, and may require a brief road closure and detour later this fall.
 That schedule will be provided as it becomes available and will be posted on the City’s construction page.
 Question on this project should be directed to Matt Metzler, Deputy Director, at (717) 291-4764 or firstname.lastname@example.org.

 Charlotte Street Two-Way Conversion

 Contractors for the City of Lancaster, Rogele Inc, continue working on the two-way conversion project.
-This project is scheduled to continue through 2018’s full construction season with paving in October and two-way conversion in November.
-The contractor is performing contracted signal and stormwater work in the 000 block.
-Work will accelerate in this area and continue for 6-8 weeks.
-Contractors will continue to proceed northward from King/Grant/Orange as UGI finishes their work in the 200-300-400 blocks.
+This project is scheduled to continue through 2018’s full construction season with the goal of paving several blocks in October (000, 100, and 400 blocks tentatively) and two-way conversion immediately following into November.
+The contractor is performing contracted signal and stormwater work in the 000 through 200 blocks.
+Work will continue through September at these locations.
+Contractors will continue to proceed northward.
 Residents within the project limits should have received letters further describing the schedule and work impacts.
 Residents should expect parking, lane, and sidewalk restrictions throughout the project.
 Residents are advised to closely follow all posted ‘No Parking’ signage, and obey all work zone signage.
 All parking signs are required to have clearly stated dates and times to be enforceable, and must be posted 48 hours prior to towing being enforced.
 Motorists are asked to please exercise caution in the work zones and anticipate delays during their commute.
-Additional notices, mailings, flyers, and electronic distributions will be provided through the life of the two-way conversion and generally in advance of the construction starting on your block.

 Street Improvement Program